 DEACCESSIONING

 The process of removing something from the collection and closing off the relevant record.
 This should be approved by the governing body and should NOT be secret.
 Curators should NOT simply give stuff away to friends or take items home (see Halifax Curator scandal).
-In a museum the Curator should receive approval in writing from the governing body before disposing of any accessioned artifacts (through discarding, destruction, sale, trade, return to source etc.) (see Director of the provincial museum in New Brunswick who lost their job over deaccessioning by secret destruction of pottery).
+In a museum the Curator should receive approval in writing from the governing body before disposing of any accessioned artifacts (through discarding, destruction, sale, trade, return to source etc.) (see Director of the provincial museum in New Brunswick who lost their job over deaccessioning by the secret destruction of pottery).
 The deaccessioning process should be a formal policy and written records maintained.
-Assume that you will be audited by the media when the Mayor discovers that you deaccessioned his mother’s sewing machine.
-You had better have a fully documented and defensible explanation (stolen, destroyed in fire, transferred to a museum where the history was more relevant etc.)
+Assume that you will be audited by the media when the Mayor discovers that you deaccessioned her mother’s sewing machine.
+You had better have a fully documented and defensible explanation (e.g. stolen, destroyed in fire, transferred to a museum where the history was more relevant etc.)

 DONATION